Neolithic: Shelter and sedentism

-The shelter of the early people changed dramatically from the Upper Paleolithic to the Neolithic era.
+The shelter of early people changed dramatically from the Upper Paleolithic to the Neolithic era.
 In the Paleolithic, people did not normally live in permanent constructions.
 In the Neolithic, mud brick houses started appearing that were coated with plaster.
-The growth of agriculture made permanent houses possible.
-Doorways were made on the roof, with ladders positioned both on the inside and outside of the houses.
-The roof was supported by beams from the inside.
-The rough ground was covered by platforms, mats, and skins on which residents slept.
+This increased use of clay for building, along with the development of pottery and other clay-based artifacts, has led some to refer to the Neolithic period as the Age of Clay.
+The growth of agriculture made permanent houses far more common.
+At Çatalhöyük 9,000 years ago, doorways were made on the roof, with ladders positioned both on the inside and outside of the houses.
 Stilt-house settlements were common in the Alpine and Pianura Padana (Terramare) region.
 Remains have been found in the Ljubljana Marsh in Slovenia and at the Mondsee and Attersee lakes in Upper Austria, for example.